 Members of the Wisconsin State Patrol receive awards for courageous actions and exceptional service

-Seventeen members of the Wisconsin State Patrol received special awards for saving lives and other exemplary service at a ceremony on Wednesday, September 19, at the State Capitol in Madison.
+Governor Scott Walker presented special awards to 21 members of the Wisconsin State Patrol for saving lives and other exemplary service on Wednesday, October 2, at the State Capitol in Madison.

 State Patrol Superintendent Stephen Fitzgerald said, "All members of the State Patrol make our highways and communities safer through their professional and tireless dedication to traffic and public safety.
 But the members of the State Patrol who received special awards have demonstrated exceptional expertise and courage under extremely stressful conditions.
 They were nominated for their awards by their fellow members of the State Patrol for actions that go above and beyond their normal duties."

 The following members of the State Patrol were honored with special awards:

 Trooper Steven R. Lindemann of Oconomowoc (Medal of Valor Award)—Trooper Steven Lindemann responded to a chaotic scene where a man was firing a gun inside the Azana Spa in Brookfield on October 21, 2012.
 In the immediate response to the mass shooting, Trooper Lindemann was instrumental in rescuing seriously injured victims.
 In preparation for the deployment of a Special Weapons and Tactics (SWAT) team, Trooper Lindemann was positioned near the main entrance to the spa.
 After being relieved from that position, he helped safely escort uninjured individuals to their awaiting family members and friends.
 Three victims were killed and four others were treated for gunshot wounds.
 A total of 19 people were rescued and evacuated from the spa.